erikdonohoo/resourcify/README.md

 If you need a slightly different url for this request than the one you set globally on the builder, you can set a url per request.
 You can either supply the url as a `string` or a `promise` that resolves with the correct url.

+#### before
+Type: `function`

+A function to run before the request is made.
+The `this` context of the function will be the model you are dealing with (either the Constructed value or the array of values depending on `isArray`).
+You can manipulate data before it is sent to the server or run some other logic.

+#### after
+Type: `function`

+A function to run after a request has completed successfully but before any registered callback or resolve occurs.
+If you need to do any post request processing you can do so here.

 #### invalidateListModels
 Type: `boolean`
 Default: `false`